 Whilst shopping services exist and are a lifeline for many, they are not universal.
-For those without friends or family to help, shopping can become challenging and limited to poorly stocked or expensive local shops.
-41 Indeed mobility problems and food access affect a large number of older people, but as a contributor to malnutrition it is largely unrecognised or ignored.
+For those without friends or family to help, shopping can become challenging and limited to poorly stocked or expensive local shops.41 Indeed mobility problems and food access affect a large number of older people, but as a contributor to malnutrition it is largely unrecognised or ignored.

-Surveys of older people have found that:
+Surveys of older people found that:

-- 18 per cent of adults aged 60-69 and 38 per cent of adults aged 70+ have a mobility difficulty. - 11 per cent of those aged over 65 say they find it difficult to access a corner shop. - 12 per cent find it difficult to get to their local supermarket. - 28 per cent of rural households do not have access to a supermarket within 4km. - 12 per cent of people aged 65 and over in England report finding it very difficult to get to their doctor's surgery.42
+- The proportion of people with multi-morbidities among those aged 65-74 is 46%.
+This proportion increases to 69% among those aged 85+ - 11% of those aged over 65 say they find it difficult to access a corner shop. - 12% find it difficult to get to their local supermarket. - 28% of rural households do not have access to a supermarket within 4km. - 12% of people aged 65 and over in England report finding it very difficult to get to their doctor's surgery.42 - The proportion of people living with frailty rises with increasing age; 6.5% in those 60-69; 65% in those 90+ - Among people living with frailty, difficulties in performing activities of daily living and IADLs were reported by 57%-64%, respectively, vs 13%-15%, respectively among non-frail individuals - Persistent loneliness can have a significant negative impact on well-being and quality of life